 Homeopathy Treatment for Cancer

-Homeopathy is a complementary form of medicine that some cancer patients choose to use alongside conventional treatments such as chemotherapy, radiation, or surgery.
-While homeopathy is not a cure for cancer, it may offer supportive benefits when used responsibly under medical guidance.
+Homeopathy Treatment for Cancer is a complementary approach some patients use alongside conventional treatments such as chemotherapy, radiation, or surgery.
+While it is not a cure, it may provide supportive benefits when used responsibly under medical guidance.

 Potential benefits of homeopathy in cancer care include: